 I have seen changes over the years but I find it very sad that we still tend to live mostly separate lives.
 It is still a charade in many ways just not as blatant.
 George Floyd’s murder showed that the root of racism still exists.
 We need to dig very deep into our own souls and own our prejudice.
 It is never too late to change.
 The older I get, the more clearly I can see.
 I am a white woman that has never experienced any of the following situations.

 Privilege is not being followed by security when I walk into a store.

-Privilege is walking outside without having to wonder if I’m behaving well enough to not feel threatening to others around me, even though I’m just walking.
+Privilege is walking outside without having to wonder if I might appear threatening to others around me, even though I’m just walking.
 Sadly, that depends on another person's feelings about minorities.

 Privilege is being able to carry an AR-15 into a state capitol building and have a friendly chat with the guards while doing so.